Krešimir Damjanović architect/ artist

 Prefece

-- The second refers to the ambiance of ancient baths, and their massive stereotomic character - a system of monumental enfilades with a concrete orthogonal construction as a foil above as a sign and symbol within which is the garden/forest space.
-The toilets and greenery are outdoors.
+- The second row evokes the ambiance of ancient baths through their massive, stereotomic character—systems of monumental enfilades with a concrete orthogonal construction overhead, serving as both a sign and symbol, under which lies the garden and forest space.
+In this typology, the toilets and greenery exist outdoors.

-- The fourth refers to the idea of prefabricated elements, such as prefabricated structures whose reorganization articulates the new space of the pavilion.
-Rejected quarry stone elements, discarded concrete beams, Virendell girders, steel I-sections, etc. Created through a combination of open and closed spaces, they suggest varying degrees of privacy and public space.
-This type suggests the context of a former industrial city.
+- The fourth row imagines the use of prefabricated elements, such as prefabricated structures whose reorganization shapes the new pavilion space.
+Reclaimed quarry stone, discarded concrete beams, Virendell girders, and steel I-sections form these elements.
+Through a mix of open and closed spaces, they suggest varying levels of privacy for public spaces.
+This particular approach hints at the context of a former industrial city.